01mf02/jq-lang-spec/icfp.typ

     )),
   ),
   abstract: [
 jq is a widely used tool that provides a programming language to manipulate JSON data.
 However, the jq language is currently only specified by its implementation, making it difficult to reason about its behaviour.
 To this end, we provide a formal syntax and denotational semantics for a large subset of the jq language.
 In particular, we give a translation from jq programs to lambda terms.
 Our most significant contribution is to provide a new way to interpret updates that allows for more predictable and performant execution.
+We implement our semantics in a interpreter and evaluate its performance, showing that it executes jq programs faster than any other jq implementation.
   ],
   keywords: ("jq", "JSON", "semantics"),